anguslmm/pullupsforpatriots/README.md

 ```
 git commit -am "Add my message"
 ```
 This adds a commit with our changes to the branch, with the commit message `Add my message`.
+The `-a` flage means we're adding all changes that we've made, and the `-m` flag means we're setting our commit message in the quotes that follow.
 It's important that commit messages are in the impertive tense.
-So out message says `Add my message`, not `Adding my message` or `Added my message`.
+So our message says `Add my message`, not `Adding my message` or `Added my message`.

 Now check out the master branch, and you'll see that your message doesn't appear in the README.md anymore.